MaChristmann/mobile-trial/README.md

 ## Server
 * Setup
-	* Remove setup.json file after setup
+	* _DONE 11-20-2012_ Remove setup.json file after setup
+	* Make Setup use the service methods (requires refactoring of services)
 * Features
 	* ValidTime set to 0 should return a validtime till the end of trial period
 *	Security
 	* Use HTTPS instead of HTTP
-	* Encrypt response with private key
+	* Create digital signature with openssl and sign response data with RSA privatekey
 	* _DONE 11-18-2012_ Use hashed passwords for user accounts
 	* Allow access of admins and developers based on ip addresses/range
 * Tests